Resources

 Audit

-Audit is an independent examination of a company’s financial statements to ensure accuracy and compliance with accounting standards.
-Conducted by a qualified auditor, it verifies that financial reports fairly represent the company’s financial position, helping detect errors or fraud.
-Audits provide stakeholders confidence in the business’s financial integrity and transparency.
+Audit is an independent examination of a company's financial statements to ensure accuracy and compliance with accounting standards.
+Conducted by a qualified auditor, it verifies that financial reports fairly represent the company's financial position, helping detect errors or fraud.

 Audit Trail

-Chronological Record of all transactions and activities, providing complete documentation from initiation to completion.
+Chronological record of all transactions and activities, providing complete documentation from initiation to completion.
 It enables verification, tracking, and accountability by showing who did what, when, and why.

 B